cboltt/nwplus-aws-workshop/README.md

 ### QuickStart

 Follow the slides to get step-by-step instructions on how to run this project or jump in with `npm install` and `npm run devstart`.

+### Acknowledgments

+Code by Chris Bolton.
+Slides written and presented by Anita Tse and Chris Bolton.
+Loosely based on material provided by Major League Hacking.